Office: 44 Holden Hall

 Ph.D., University of London

-Calkins has held an assistant professorship at Oglethorpe University, Atlanta, and a Postdoctoral Fellowship in Ethics and Value Studies from the National Science Foundation at the University of Michigan?s College of Engineering.
-Among her other positions have been that of Program Manager of the Women?s Studies Program at the University of Michigan, Assistant Research Scientist at Michigan?s Bentley Historical Library, and Assistant Oral Historian at the Vietnam Archive, Texas Tech University.
-She is the co-author, with Dr Richard Burks Verrone, of Voices from Vietnam: Eyewitness Accounts of the War, 1954-1975 (London: David and Charles, 2005).
+Calkins has held an assistant professorship at Oglethorpe University, Atlanta, and a Postdoctoral Fellowship in Ethics and Value Studies from the National Science Foundation at the University of Michigan's College of Engineering.
+Among her other positions have been that of Program Manager of the Women's Studies Program at the University of Michigan, Assistant Research Scientist at Michigan's Bentley Historical Library, and Assistant Oral Historian at the Vietnam Archive, Texas Tech University.
+She is the co-author, with Dr Richard Burks Verrone, of Voices from Vietnam: Eyewitness Accounts of the War, 1954-1975 (London: David and Charles, 2005) and in 2013 published China and the First Vietnam War, 1947-54 (New York: Routledge, 2013).

 The political and military struggles in Vietnam consumed the resources of both the East and the West.
 Once the United States committed its armed forces in 1965 to defend South Vietnam's independence, the conflict took on epic dimensions.
 The Vietnam War marked the largest commitment of American combat forces since World War II and became the longest war in US history.
 This remarkable collection of human stories from all sides of the conflict charts the war from its opening stages to the dramatic evacuation of Saigon in April 1975.
 Compiled from hundreds of interviews with veterans and eye-witnesses, and including rare archival photographs, it provides a unique insight into the most socially and politically divisive war of recent times.